NYPL/digarch/transfers/using-tableaus.md

 ## Completing a transfer

-* Contact the Digital Archives Assistant if transfer fails.
+* Contact Digital Preservation staff if transfer fails.
 * Turn the device and the forensic bridge off once the media has been transferred.
 * Disconnect the cables and place them back in the case or the labeled drawers.
   * If you are using an Ultrakit bridge, place it back in the case.